Un Samayal Arayil: Plot

-Kalidasa and Gowri both get the jitters before their first face-to-face meeting, as each becomes conscious of their own physical appearances, and both decide to send younger and better-looking substitutes instead, Naveen and Meghana.
-When they meet, neither Naveen nor Meghana realizes that the other person is a substitute, since they introduce themselves as Kalidasa and Gowri respectively.
-Naveen thinks that Kalidasa is actually in love with Meghana while Meghana thinks that Gowri is in love with Naveen.
-They attempt to sabotage their older counterpart's relationship by telling Kalidasa and Gowri respectively that the person they met would be unsuitable for them due to huge age differences and personality types.
-Kalidasa and Gowri try to forget each other and end up feeling sad for a long duration of the movie.
+Kalidas and Gowri both get the jitters before their first face-to-face meeting, as each becomes conscious of their own physical appearances, and both decide to send younger and better-looking substitutes instead, Naveen and Meghana.
+When they meet, neither Naveen nor Meghana realizes that the other person is a substitute, since they introduce themselves as Kalidas and Gowri respectively.
+Naveen thinks that Kalidas is actually in love with Meghana while Meghana thinks that Gowri is in love with Naveen.
+They attempt to sabotage their older counterpart's relationship by telling Kalidas and Gowri respectively that the person they met would be unsuitable for them due to huge age differences and personality types.
+Kalidas and Gowri try to forget each other and end up feeling sad for a long duration of the movie.
 Finally, Kalidas gives in to his loneliness and calls up Gowri and they both decide to meet face-to-face.
 Both of them decide to meet each other honestly to get it over with.
 Naveen and Meghana, who by this time had started to develop feelings for each other, are confused and worried upon hearing this as they are afraid their true identity will be revealed to the other person.
-Naveen finally admits to Meghana that he is not the real Kalidasa and Meghana too explains her side of the story.
-They both realize the confusion and call Kalidasa to apologize and narrate all the incidents unknown to them.
-Kalidasa and Gowri finally meet each other at the planned museum and their relationship begins.
+Naveen finally admits to Meghana that he is not the real Kalidas and Meghana too explains her side of the story.
+They both realize the confusion and call Kalidas to apologize and narrate all the incidents unknown to them.
+Kalidas and Gowri finally meet each other at the planned museum and their relationship begins.

 Cast

 Production

 Prakash bought the remake rights of the film Salt N' Pepper.
 It is a romantic story between two couples who accidentally get to know each other through their common love for food.
 Besides directing the film, Prakash Raj has also acted in and produced the film.
-Tabu was initially roped in to play the lead female role but was dropped out.
+Tabu was initially roped in to play the lead female role, but was dropped out.
 Sneha signed the film later as a leading lady, playing Shwetha Menon's role from the original.
 In May 2013, Prakash acknowledged that he would be directing Sneha in his upcoming venture on an episode of Neengalum Vellalam Oru Kodi that featured her and her husband Prasanna.
 Saymukta Hornad, daughter of popular Kannada actor Sudha Belawadi was cast for a role in the film and said that she was taking Telugu and Tamil lessons as she would be part of all three versions too.
 A newcomer, Tejus, was selected by Prakash to play the role of Naveen, the love interest of Samyukta Hornad's character.
 All the songs in the film are choreographed by Bollywood's popular choreographer and Prakash's wife Pony Verma Prakash Rai, who also debuted as an associate director with this film.

-The Tamil version features dialogue by Viji and T. Gnanavel.
-Kannada dialogue is provided by Prakash Rai and Aravind Kuplikar while Telugu dialogue is given by Prakash Rai and Ramana Gopisetti.